Keio University

 However, the aging of the population is progressing even further, and climate change does not stop.
 Prices are influenced by the cost of resources, and in Japan in particular, life itself has become difficult due to the economic gap with the rest of the world.
 And wars happen.

-Thinking about innovation again, we see that it is realized by seeing through the essence of the value provided, discarding conventional wisdom, and thoroughly sticking to the user experience.
-It is an era where brands do not hold sway.
+Thinking about innovation again, we see that it is realized by seeing through the essence of the value provided, discarding conventional wisdom, and being thoroughly particular about the user experience.
+This is an era where brands do not hold sway.
 Rolex, which reigned for 100 years as the best wristwatch brand, was overtaken in sales by the Apple Watch in just three years.
 There is no doubt that Rolex maintains cultural value, but the cause of its defeat is likely that it did not step into provided values other than "knowing the time" for a long time.

 This is the reason why I personally think it is better not to leave innovation to smartphones any longer.
-This is because I do not want to become a "smart human" to the extent that I accept having even my own future controlled by Big Tech.
+This is because I do not want to become a "smart human" to the extent that even my own future is controlled by Big Tech and I accept it.

 So what will be the replacement?
 Will it be cars, cities, or perhaps educational institutions like universities?
-One thing that can be said is that it is important to implement the problem-solving method via "apps" achieved by smartphones more finely in other fields, and I believe that knowing and learning about smartphones well will be the key to the next innovation.
+One thing that can be said is that it is important to implement the problem-solving method through "apps" accomplished by smartphones more finely in other fields, and I believe that knowing and learning about smartphones well will be the key to the next innovation.

 *Affiliations and titles are as of the time of publication of this magazine.